ionide/ionide.github.io/content/Editors/Code/getting_started.md

 * VSCode C# plugin (optional) - Ionide's debugging capabilities relies on the debugger provided by Omnisharp team.
 To get it install [C# extension from VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-* MsBuild 2015 (Windows only, optional) - For old, verbose `.fsproj` files on Windows MsBuild 2015 (14.0) needs to be additionally installed.
-You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48159).
+* MsBuild 2022 (Windows only, optional) - For old, verbose `.fsproj` files on Windows MsBuild 2022 (17.0) needs to be additionally installed.
+You can find it in the Tools for Visual Studio 2022 section [here](https://visualstudio.microsoft.com/downloads/).
 However, we highly recommend using new, SDK-based project files.

 ## Plugin installation